Weakky/aftermath/README.md

 The whole AST can be displayed through a treeview, showing how the code was parsed.

 The project was completely free to choose.
 It received a grade A.

+Code wasn't touched for years, it may not compile at all.